Vouk/voukoder/README.md

 ### Non-monetary support
 I really need good **hardware with high performance** on compiling and rendering videos.
 This would speed up development alot.
 I currently compile, develop and test on a Intel NUC Core i3.
 I could also use some video equipment like an **Elgato Cam Link** and a **DSLM (GH4/5 or similar)**.

 Some people asked me to develop a Mac version of this plugin.
-That requires a **decent iMac, MacMin or MacPro** to do so.
+That requires a **decent iMac, MacMini or MacPro** to do so.

 If you want to support me with this please get in direct contact with me (see below).